 - The administrators of the application review this invitation and approve or reject it.

-- If the invitation has been accepted by the administrators, an email is sent the invited user(s) so he validates his invitation.
+- If the invitation has been approved by the administrators, an email is sent the invited user(s) so he validates his invitation.
 If the invitation has been rejected, it is canceled.

 Users with Manage rights on workspaces or section can invite users to the Platform.